UK regulations can feel less than straightforward if you’re not a fire safety professional.

 Again, the grade and category of fire alarm system you need should be specified in your Fire Risk Assessment, or advised by whoever is designing your fire alarm system (don’t forget to make sure this conforms to British Standard BS 5839.)

-4. Who can install a fire alarm?
+4. Who can install an alarm?

 UK fire alarm regulations make no requirement as to who can install a fire alarm, other than that they must be ‘competent’.